danielsaidi/website_danielsaidi/collections/_posts/2024/2024-02-02-emojikit-goes-open-source.md

 ---

 {% include kankoda/data/open-source.html name="EmojiKit" %}
-I've decided to open-source my [EmojiKit](https://kankoda.com/emojikit) library, which is currently a closed-source product at my company [Kankoda]({{site.kankoda}}).
+I've decided to open-source my [EmojiKit](https://github.com/danielsaidi/emojikit) library.
 In this post, I'll discuss why and how it will be done.

 ![Header image]({{project.header}})